DarthKeizer/ChilledPi/README.md

 # Chilledpy
 Basic python script activating a fan with standard GPIO when rebooting your raspberry pi.
+Adjust the script to you own liking.

 # How To
 Sudo crontab -e and add the following code below.